cruisediary/Passcode/README.md

 ## License

-Pastel is available under the MIT license.
+Passcode is available under the MIT license.
 See the LICENSE file for more info.